weberkry/MOM_Crypto_Bot/README.md

 Use "/help" for information on how to interact with this bot

+You can also prompt you question in a different language and the bot will answer accordingly.
+But the translation is not so smooth and needs some attention.

 ## Notes

-This project is still in the very beginning and currently has only the probability density function fitting and hurst calculation available
+This project is still in the very beginning and currently has only the probability density function fitting and hurst calculation available.
+The data is stored in an InfluxDB and currently only BTC Data is available, others will follow.

 Please be patient with the bot.
 It is running on a RaspberryPi server and may run into performance issues, because depending on the request there will be a massive calculation in the background.